 host String representing the hostname or IP address the PostgreSQL server resides on.
-Use the empty string to indicate a connection to localhost via Unix-Domain sockets instead of TCP/IP. db String representing the name of the database on the server to connect to. user String representing the user name to use for authentication. password String representing the unencrypted password to use for authentication. port String representing the port to use for communication with the PostgreSQL server. options String representing further runtime options for the PostgreSQL server. tty String representing the tty or file to use for debugging messages from the PostgreSQL server.
+Use the empty string to indicate a connection to localhost via Unix-Domain sockets instead of TCP/IP.

+db String representing the name of the database on the server to connect to.

+password String representing the unencrypted password to use for authentication.

+port String representing the port to use for communication with the PostgreSQL server.

+options String representing further runtime options for the PostgreSQL server.

+tty String representing the tty or file to use for debugging messages from the PostgreSQL server.